windowcleaningne/site/covid19.md

 Window Cleaning North East will continue to operate and clean until it is no longer safe or legal to do so.

-> It's YOUR choice.
-If you're not happy or comfortable, contact us by any method (email, contact form, phone call or text message) and we will postpone your clean, free of charge.
+> It is YOUR choice.
+If you are not happy or comfortable to proceed with your clean, contact us by any method (email, [contact form](/contact-us), phone call or text message) and we will postpone your clean, free of charge.

 # Our Commitment to You